AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 version 2 for a specific sensor (i.e., :ada:`Model = Sensor_V2`), a new
 component (:ada:`Info_2`) is available.

-The :ada:`Read_Info` and :ada:`Display` subprograms have been adapted to take this new model into account.
-In the :ada:`Read_Info` function, we return information for the newer model of the sensor.
+The :ada:`Current_Info` and :ada:`Display` subprograms have been adapted to take this new model into account.
+In the :ada:`Current_Info` function, we return information for the newer model of the sensor.
 In the :ada:`Display` procedure, we display the additional information provided by the newer model.